-The classic Martini has a storied history, although it’s one that is difficult to pin down with precision.
-The Dry Martini as we know it today likely took form around the turn of the 20th century, and ever since, it has been a popular vehicle for experimentation.
+The classic Martini has a storied history, although one that is difficult to pin down with precision.
+The Dry Martini as we know it today likely took form around the turn of the 20th century, and has been a popular vehicle for experimentation ever since.

 Like many old-school drinks, the 50/50 Martini all but disappeared from rotation until a band of pioneering bartenders brought it back to life in the late-1990s and early-2000s.
-Sasha Petraska served the cocktail at Milk & Honey, and Audrey Saunders put it on her menu at the influential Pegu Club—both located in New York.
+Sasha Petraske served the cocktail at Milk & Honey, and Audrey Saunders put it on her menu at the influential Pegu Club—both located in New York.
 Dubbed the “Fitty-Fitty,” Pegu Club’s version featured identical measures of gin and vermouth, plus one dash each of Fee Brother’s orange bitters and Regan’s orange bitters.
-It was there that hoards of enthusiastic drinkers were first introduced to the 50/50 Martini’s charms.
+In fact, it was at Pegu Club that many drinkers were first introduced to the 50/50 Martini’s charms.

 With its lighter flavor profile and lower-alcohol sensibilities, the 50/50 might not be the Martini you’re used to, but it’s a Martini worth meeting.